Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 5Use cash (or unimpeachable proof of funds) to control the calendar.
 Finance later if it serves the outcome.

 5Commission fresh wind-mitigation and roof documentation.
-Assemble elevation certificates, surveys, and permit history into a digital diligence room before day one.
+Have elevation certificates, surveys, and permit history organized and ready to share before showings begin.

 6Coordinate with your estate attorney or CPA on timing, tax structuring, and domicile documentation before entering the market.